 Marshmallow sherbert cones which tasted great but caused much sticky mess and howling from me and I will possibly never make these again!
 Adapted from Donna Hay Kids Issue 2013

-Karen Martini sausage rolls from here (thank you Ang for pinning this last week!), wild animal fruit , nan’s quiche and cheese – always cheese!
+Karen Martini sausage rolls, wild animal fruit , nan’s quiche and cheese – always cheese!

 I love a no stress, food filled, family, family-friend filled party!